 - 5. When Congress enacts a specific statute, separate from the Independent Offices Appropriations Act, authorizing an agency to collect user fees, it should specify, as applicable: - a.
 The manner for setting fee levels.
-Congress should either determine the amount of the fee, with or without adjustment for inflation, or a formula for calculating it, or alternatively give the agency discretion to determine the appropriate fee (e.g., to achieve a particular purpose or to recover some or all of the costs of providing a good or service or administering a program); - b.
+Congress should either determine the amount of the fee, with or without adjustment for inflation, set a formula for calculating it, or alternatively give the agency discretion to determine the appropriate fee (e.g., to achieve a particular purpose or to recover some or all of the costs of providing a good or service or administering a program); - b.
 Any circumstances in which the agency may or must charge a fee or, conversely, may or must waive or reduce the fee amount.
 Congress should determine whether it is appropriate to reduce or eliminate fees for certain individuals or entities to promote equity, reduce barriers to market entry, incentivize desirable behavior, or produce some other socially beneficial outcome; - c.
-Any required minimum process for setting or modifying fees, either the noticeand-comment rulemaking process set forth in 5 U.S.C. § 553 or an alternative process, including requirements for public engagement; - d.
-Any authorizations, limitations, or prescriptions on the manner in which the agency may collect fees;
+Any required minimum process for setting or modifying fees, either through the notice-and-comment rulemaking process set forth in 5 U.S.C. § 553 or an alternative process, including requirements for public engagement; - d.
+Any authorizations, limitations, or prescriptions pertaining to the manner in which the agency may collect fees;

-89 e.
-Any required process for enforcing the obligation to pay user fees and any 90 penalties for failure to pay required fees; 91 f.
+- e.
+Any required process for enforcing the obligation to pay user fees and any penalties for failure to pay required fees, including interest (specifying rates); - f.
 The availability of collected fees.
-Congress should determine whether the fees 92 collected by the agency should be deposited in the U.S. Treasury, consistent with 93 the Miscellaneous Receipts Act, 31 U.S.C. § 3302, and made available to the 94 agency only after appropriation; 95 g.
+Congress should determine whether or not the fees collected by the agency should be deposited in the U.S. Treasury, consistent with the Miscellaneous Receipts Act, 31 U.S.C. § 3302, and made available to the agency only after appropriation; - g.
 The period during which the agency may expend collected fees.
-Should Congress 96 determine that, for reasons of revenue stability, collected fees should remain 97 available to the agency, it should consider, for reasons of oversight, whether they 98 should only be available for a limited period or subject to other requirements or 99 limitations; 100 h.
-Any authorizations or prescriptions for the uses for which the agency may expend 101 collected fees; 102 i.
-Any requirement that the agency periodically review its user fees and any 103 required method(s) for doing so (e.g., comparing fee amounts with corresponding 104 costs or recalculating fees based on new developments and information); and 105 j.
-Whether the authority granted under the statute sunsets.
-106 6.
-Whenever Congress decides to create a new statutory user fee program, it should reach 107 out to relevant agencies for technical assistance early in the legislative drafting process 108 and it should consider stakeholder input.
-Considerations for Agencies 109 7.
-When an agency establishes a new user fee program or sets fees under an existing 110 progra m, it should follow the rulemaking requirements of 5 U.S.C. § 553 unless Congress best practices suggested in Recommendations 2018-7, Public Engagement in agency to conduct such public participation opportunities.
+Should Congress determine that, for reasons of revenue stability, collected fees should remain available to the agency, it should consider, for reasons of oversight, whether they should only be available for a limited period or subject to other requirements or limitations; - h.
+Any authorizations or prescriptions for the uses for which the agency may expend collected fees; - i.
+Any requirement that the agency periodically review its user fees and any required method(s) for doing so (e.g., comparing fee amounts with corresponding costs or recalculating fees based on new developments and information); and - j.
+Whether the authority granted under the statute sunsets. - 6.
+Whenever Congress decides to create a new statutory user fee program, it should reach out to relevant agencies for technical assistance early in the legislative drafting process and it should consider input from interested persons. - 7.
+Congress should maintain oversight of agencies that operate user fee programs, such as through the appropriations process or authorizing legislation that specifies the purpose, time, and availability for money collected through user fee programs.